mssamhan31/Solar-Curtailment/README.md

 Through analysing the data mentioned above, this tool aims to answer the questions below:
 1. Does the D-PV inverter trip?
 If so, how often?
-2. How much energy is energy is lost due to tripping curtailment in kWh/day?
+2. How much energy is lost due to tripping curtailment in kWh/day?
 3. Does the D-PV inverter show V-VAr response?
 4. How much energy is lost due to V-VAr curtailment in kWh/day?
 5. Does the D-PV inverter show V-Watt response?
 6. How much energy is lost due to V-Watt curtailment in kWh/day?

-This tool can benefit researchers and future projects which would like to understand and quantify DER curtailment due to different PQRMs.
+This tool can benefit researchers and future projects which would like to understand and quantify Distributed Energy Resources (DER) curtailment due to different PQRMs.

 ## Getting Started